-Students whose native language is not English will have this requirement waived once the Plan of Study (iPOS) has been approved with a full committee.
+International students whose native language is not English will have this requirement waived once the Plan of Study (iPOS) has been approved with a full committee.

 Students in MAS Film and Media Studies, MA/PhD English Education, and MFA Creaive Writing do not have a language requirement.

 Students must demonstrate evidence of a competent knowledge of a natural language other than modern English by being able to prove an intermediate reading knowledge in that language.
 This language is to be selected by the student and is subject to approval by the chair of the supervisory committee.
 For PhD students, the language requirement must be completed before the student is eligible to take the Ph.D. examinations.
 This requirement may be met by:

 - Earning a “B” (3.00) or higher in a 400- or 500-level course in an appropriate (approved) language.
 Any course in which all class meetings are conducted in the approved language will satisfy this requirement; courses conducted in English will not.
 The class must have been completed within six years of the semester for which the student has been admitted to the program.The Department of English does not require its graduate students to write papers in the approved language.

 - The School of International Letters and Cultures offers iCourses in GER 550 German for Reading Knowledge, FRE 550 French for Reading Knowledge, SPA 550 Spanish for Reading Knowledge, and ITA 550 Italian for Reading Knowledge that can satisfy the requirement with a grade of B or better and count as elective credit in the program.

 - Demonstrating comparable proficiency by taking a language examination, administered by the School of International Letters and Cultures, in a language approved by the student’s supervisory committee.
 There is a $100 fee to take the translation test.